crazyfactory/react-php-ssr-demo/README.md

-# Demo for React SSR with PHP
+# Demo for React SSR + Redux with PHP

 ## Setup